keertan07/Diwali-Sales-Analysis-ML/README.md

 Exploratory Data Analysis (EDA) of Diwali Sales dataset using Python

-This project performs **Exploratory Data Analysis (EDA)** on a Diwali Sales dataset to uncover insights into customer behavior, top-selling states, and spending patterns across gender, age, and occupation.

-##  Objectives

-- Clean and preprocess the dataset
-- Perform EDA using Python libraries
-- Visualize trends using graphs and charts
-- Extract key business insights

-##  Dataset

-The dataset contains sales data from a Diwali campaign, including:
-- Gender
-- Age Group
-- Marital Status
-- Occupation
-- Product Categories
-- Amount Spent
-- State

-File used: `diwali_sales_dataset.csv`
+# Diwali Sales Analysis (EDA Project)

+Hi there!
+This is a data analysis project I worked on to explore sales patterns during the Diwali festival.
+The goal was to understand customer behavior, identify high-performing segments, and extract useful business insights — all using Python and basic data analysis techniques.

+##  What this project is about

+I used a dataset containing customer purchase data from a Diwali campaign.
+It includes information like gender, age, occupation, state, amount spent, and more.
+The main focus of the project was **Exploratory Data Analysis (EDA)** — no machine learning models here, just understanding the data through visualization and statistics.

-##  Tools & Technologies Used
+##  Tools & Libraries

 - **Python**
-- **Pandas** – Data manipulation
+- **Pandas** – for data wrangling
-- **NumPy** – Numerical operations
+- **NumPy** – for numerical operations
-- **Matplotlib & Seaborn** – Data visualization
+- **Matplotlib & Seaborn** – for data visualization
-- **Jupyter Notebook**
+- **Jupyter Notebook** – to run and document everything

-##  Key Insights
+##  Key Insights Discovered

-- Females in the 26–35 age group are the highest spenders
+- **Women aged 26–35** were the top spenders during Diwali
-- Uttar Pradesh, Maharashtra, and Karnataka had the most sales
+- **Uttar Pradesh, Maharashtra, and Karnataka** were the highest-performing states
-- Married people tend to spend more than singles
+- **Married individuals** tended to spend more than singles
-- IT professionals and healthcare workers were top spenders
+- Occupations like **IT and healthcare** had strong spending patterns

+*(I’ve added some graphs in the notebook to support these points.)*